MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/use-real-time-telemetry-to-troubleshoot-poor-meeting-quality.md

 ## Limitations

-- Real-time telemetry subscription is not automatic for all meetings and must be started by a Teams admin while the meeting is in progress.
+- Real-time telemetry subscription isn't automatic for all meetings and must be started by a Teams admin while the meeting is in progress.
 - Real-time telemetry will only be available for a meeting's supported endpoints from the point at which the admin first clicked the in-progress meeting in Real-Time Analytics.
 - Real-time telemetry is only available for scheduled meetings and Meet Now.
 For PSTN, 1:1 calls, and group calls, real-time telemetry isn't available.
 - Real-time telemetry is only available for presenters of scheduled live event.
 It's currently not available for live event attendees.